CS1103/proyecto-final-2025-2-equipo-progra-3/pong_ai/docs/INFORME.md

 > [6] S. Haykin, Neural Networks and Learning Machines, 3rd ed., Pearson, 2009.
 >
 > [7] G. James et al., An Introduction to Statistical Learning, Springer, 2013.
+>
+> [8] R. A. Fisher, “The use of multiple measurements in taxonomic problems,” Annals of Eugenics, vol. 7, pp. 179–188, 1936.
 ---

 ### Licencia